Mitsero murders

-The Mitsero murders were a series of murders on the island of Cyprus committed by 35-year-old Cypriot Army officer Nikos Metaxas, also known as Orestis, taking place between September 2016 and August 2018.
-Five of his seven victims were female foreigners (from Nepal, the Philippines, and Romania) he had met on the online dating site Badoo.
-The remaining two victims were young children, and were the daughters of two of the women he had killed.
+The Mitsero murders were a series of killings committed by Nikos Metaxas, a military officer in the Cypriot National Guard, between September 2016 and August 2018.
+Five of his seven victims were female foreigners he had met on the online dating site Badoo.
+The remaining two victims were young children and were the daughters of two of his adult victims.

-The case came to public attention in April 2019 when unusually heavy floods brought the body of the first victim, Mary Rose Tiburcio, to the top of a mine shaft near Mitsero, where it was discovered by a German tourist.
-Another body was discovered in a well at a firing range by Orounta.
-Three of the victims were stuffed into suitcases and disposed of in the Red Lake near Mitsero, so named because the toxic chemicals present in the lake from nearby mining operations gave it a red hue.
-The latest body, that of Tiburcio's six-year-old daughter Sierra, was found in Lake Memi near Xyliatos in June.
+The victims' remains were found over a period of three months in 2019.
+Unusually heavy floods in April led to the discovery of the first victim, Mary Rose Tiburcio, at a mine shaft near the village of Mitsero.
+Another body was soon discovered at a firing range by Orounta.
+Three other victims were stuffed into suitcases and disposed of near Mitsero in Red Lake.
+The last body, that of Tiburcio's six-year-old daughter Sierra, was found in Lake Memi near Xyliatos.

-During his apprehension, Metaxas reportedly attempted to swallow a SIM card in front of police before they stopped him.
-After he was named as a suspect, multiple women came forward to accuse him of crimes such as rape, and he was also formally accused of evidence tampering and obstruction of justice; however, critical evidence for these charges was believed to have been destroyed or lost.
+After he was named as a suspect, multiple women accused Metaxas of crimes such as rape, and he was formally charged with evidence tampering and obstruction of justice; however, critical evidence for these charges was believed to have been destroyed or lost.
 Metaxas told investigators that he had strangled two of his victims and their daughters because he suspected that the women were planning to "pimp out" their daughters, and he wanted to punish the women and "free" the children.
-He pleaded guilty on 24 June and received seven life sentences, the biggest sentence ever handed down in Cyprus.
+He pleaded guilty on 24 June and received seven life sentences, the largest sentence ever handed down in Cypriot history.

-The murders sparked criticism towards the negligence and incompetence of the island's police force, as many of the victims had been reported missing by relatives or friends as far back as September 2016, only to be met with indifference and a lack of progress in the investigationsPresident Nicos Anastasiades condemned the authorities' "sheer negligence and inefficiency", adding his belief that their actions were "definitely not guided by any racist motives".
-In the midst of the case, Justice Minister Ionas Nicolaou resigned and police chief Zacharias Chrysostomou was fired.
-As of July 2019, an investigation into the police's handling of the reports is underway.
-That same month, Cypriot MPs began meetings to address the fact that 37 women had been killed in Cyprus between 2000 and 2019.